Page contents

 What is a home assessment?

-A home assessment involves a healthcare professional, such as an Occupational Therapist, visiting your home and spending time with you.
-They’ll ask questions about your daily life and the things you are finding difficult.
-Home assessments are free and can be arranged through your local council.
+A home assessment involves a healthcare professional, such as an Occupational Therapist, visiting your home.
+They will ask questions about your daily life and the things you are finding difficult.
+Home assessments are free.
+They can be arranged through your local council.

-The aim of the home assessment is to identify what kind of home adaptations you would benefit from and decide how best to start getting these in place.
+The aim of the home assessment is to identify what kind of home adaptations you would benefit from and how to start getting them.

-Depending on your circumstances, your local council may also wish to carry out a needs assessment which is very similar to a home assessment but, rather than looking at your house, you’ll be asked questions about your personal health and wellbeing to determine other types of support that you may benefit from.
+Your local council may also wish to carry out a needs assessment.
+This is similar to a home assessment but, rather than looking at your house, you’ll be asked questions about your personal health and wellbeing to determine other types of support that you may benefit from.

 Funding options for home adaptations in Scotland